In this VPN Unlimited review I put the service through extensive testing to identify any problems that may be present.

 Testing the VPN Unlimited Mac OS client identified WebRTC leaks (IPv6):

-False sense of security – KeepSolid VPN Unlimited claims to protect your IP address and keep you “anonymous” online.
+False sense of security – KeepSolid VPN Unlimited claims to protect your IP address and keep you “anonymous” online, as you can see in the statements they use on their website:

 Many people may not be aware of the potential risks associated with VPN leaks.
 Assuming they are “anonymous” online, some users may be actively leaking their identity with the Windows and Mac OS clients (based on the test results in this review).